 There are about 12,000 fishermen in the UK.
 Commercial fishing is the UK’s toughest and most dangerous peacetime occupation.
 While there is some evidence of fatal injuries to the crew of commercial fishing vessels declining over recent years, the number of serious non-fatal injuries suffered by fishing crew remains high.

-Members of our Group have lost family, friends and colleagues and believe that North Shields (England’s largest Prawn Port) should have a memorial to fishermen lost at sea.
+Members of our Group have lost family, friends and colleagues and believed that North Shields (England’s largest Prawn Port) should have a memorial to fishermen lost at sea.